 Another unexpected and low-cost alternative wall material is an engineered lumber such as oriented strand board.
 OSB, which is typically used for subfloors or sheathing in construction — making it an unconventional choice for walls — is acreative, less expensive way to cover your concrete walls and divide living zones.
 The key to using a material like this is to apply it to a large area so that it’s clear that using it was an intentional design choice.

+3. Capture the power of white.
 This basement obviously gets a lot of natural light, thanks to the fact that it is a walk-out basement-style space.
 But a great way to provide the illusion of light and to add ceiling height is to paint everything white.
 In this room, with the exposed ceilings and walls painted a crisp white, it’s hard to tell where the walls end and the ceilings begin.

+4. Establish a focal point.
 Go ahead and furnish your unfinished below-grade space as cozily as you would your upstairs, finished rooms.
 A great way to do this is to furnish around a focal point.
 Here, the designer created a focal point for the room by adding a bar and a shelving area with space for a TV, books and games.
 Graphic rugs and large, soft furniture and lighting bring warmth and life to the space.

 Note that this basement is, like the other examples, mostly unfinished.
 The ceilings are open, the concrete block wall is painted, and it appears the concrete floor is as well.
 Finally, the owner chose white wall paint.
 This room shows how this simple formula for a basement can form the backdrop for a cozy living space.
 The finished decorative and soft furnishing elements add the comforts that make the space feel homey.